Somerville station

 Somerville is a NJ Transit railroad station on the Raritan Valley Line, located south of the downtown center of Somerville, in Somerset County, New Jersey, United States.
-The historic station building on the north side of the tracks has been restored and now is used by a law firm.
+The historic station building on the north side of the tracks has been restored and is now occupied by two restaurants.
 Parking lots are located to the south of the station and there is a tunnel there to access the platforms.
 Like many of the stations on the Raritan Valley Line, Somerville was not a wheelchair accessible station until December 7, 2010.

 History

 In 2004, the station's parking lot was expanded, toward the two railroad tracks, from the south side, to include parking for another 68 cars.
 These spaces are no longer available as a construction project is in progress.